 Every seller (manufacturer, wholesaler, or distributor of alcoholic beverage or tobacco products who sells to a retailer in Florida) must submit a report electronically each year to the Department of Revenue.
-This annual report is due on July 1st for the preceding reporting period and is late after September 30th.
+The report must include sales to Florida retailers for the annual period ending on June 30 of each year (July 1 of the previous year – June 30 of the current year).
+The annual report is due on July 1 and is late after September 30.

-Sellers must submit the reports electronically using the Department's website.
-Each seller received a notice with their assigned user ID and password to access the system.
-Please keep your user ID and password to use for future filings.
-After logging into the system, you may submit your report by entering your data or importing a data file into the system.
-Please report any technical difficulties or if the site is not working properly.
+Sellers must submit the annual reports electronically using the Department's website.
+In June of each year, the Department will issue a notice to each seller with their assigned user ID and Password to access the Florida Wholesaler/Distributor Reporting System.
+After logging into the system, the report may be completed by entering the required sales data or by importing a data file into the system.

 The electronic filing requirement may be waived under certain circumstances.
 Contact the Department if you are unable to report electronically.
 However, you are required to file a report.
 Please send your written request to: